Social Security Scotland: Disability Benefits

-The Scottish Government is taking over responsibility for disability benefits delivered by the UK Government's Department for Work and Pensions.
-Due to the COVID-19 pandemic, the Scottish Government delayed the launch of disability benefits.
+The Scottish Government is responsible for administering disability benefits to people in Scotland, which were previously delivered by the UK Government's Department for Work and Pensions.

 Child Disability Payment

 Child Disability Payment provides support for the extra costs that a disabled child might have and can be paid up until a child turns 18 years old.
 The payment has a care component and a mobility component, each with three different payment rates.

 Child Disability Payment was launched as a pilot in Dundee City, Perth and Kinross, and the Western Isles in July 2021 and rolled out to the rest of Scotland in November 2021.
 Child Disability Payment replaced Disability Living Allowance for Children.

 Adult Disability Payment

 Adult Disability Payment provides support for people between 16 years old and state pension age who are disabled, have a long-term health condition, or a terminal illness.
 The payment has a daily living component and a mobility component, with standard and enhanced payment rates.

 Adult Disability Payment rolled out in phases across Council areas from March 2022 and launched nationally in August 2022.
 Adult Disability Payment replaced Personal Independence Payment.
-People with ongoing awards of Personal Independence Payment do not need to make an application for Adult Disability Payment, as their awards will automatically transfer to Social Security Scotland from summer 2022.
+People with awards of Personal Independence Payment had their payments automatically transferred to Adult Disability PAyment, from summer 2022 to the end of 2025.